marioy47/blog-site/posts/django-docker-deploy-env/index.md

 ```

 Whoa!!!
-That's one huge `Dockerfile`.
+That's one big `Dockerfile`.
 How come?

 Well, I'm a big fan of optimization...
 Even if it can be the [root of all evil](https://www.clarkdever.com/2019/03/07/premature-optimization-is-the-root-of-all-evil/).
 But I just loooove watching numbers shrink down when you do things right.
 On our `django-docker-image` image, we ended up with a file that was 800M big.
 But it was because we kept all the development dependencies and we haven't removed any cached files.